What is Hardware Tracking? Implement a Tracking System

 5. Improving lifecycle planning: Hardware has a limited lifespan, and it is essential to track the hardware lifecycle of each device — from acquisition to decommissioning.
 A good tracking system helps manage warranties, handle asset depreciation, and plan for end-of-life disposal, ensuring that you’re maximizing the value of your IT investments.

-How to implement hardware tracking
+How hardware tracking works

 Using InvGate Asset Management as your hardware tracking software